sagemath/trac_to_gh/Issue 74.md

 # Issue 74: switch to mercurial source control manager.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/74

 Original creator: was